 It seems that once most professionals have a taste of working from home, they wouldn’t want to stop.

-Remote jobs are on the rise, and it’ll keep becoming attractive as a viable career path in the future.
+Remote jobs are on the rise, and they’ll keep becoming attractive as a viable career path in the future.

 13% of employees work better from home than in an office